b-ayers/project-earthshot/README.md

 The time scale the simulation is being calculated on can be sped up or slowed down using 'a' and 'd'.

+Note: This app makes use of Cinder, an open source C++ graphics library (https://github.com/cinder).
+To build this project using current linkage, you'll need to put cinder in a directory cpp_libs/Cinder where cpp_libs is in the same directory as project-earthshot.
+Do a Debug build of Cinder (rather than cinder's Debug_ANGLE).